The Hydra String Method: A Novel Means to Explore Potential Energy Surfaces and its Application to Granular Materials: Parameters Involved in the Hydra String Algorithm and How to Choose them

 The number of strings to be sent out from each minimum to find new saddles should be large enough to find a statistically representative sample of the saddles connected to a minimum but small enough that not many of the strings converge to the same saddle.
 The analysis described in Section \ref{NumSadAnal} should be performed to help choose the value of this parameter.
 The number of cores on the system should also be considered when choosing a value of $n_{strings}$, due to the parallel nature of the snaking algorithm, a multiple of the number of cores may make the execution more efficient.

 Following the method outlined in Sec. \ref{NumSadAnal}, five histograms are shown in Figure \ref{fig:SadHists} generated for $20, 40, 60, 80$ and $100$ strings.
 The histograms might immediately indicate how many unique saddles exist on the ridge of a basin.
 However, we have found that as more strings are extended, there are generally more saddles to be found.
-We instead find it useful to look at the efficiency of these strings, plotted in Figure \ref{fig:MeanSadEff} as the fraction of strings finding unique saddles.
-In this case, we might choose to have an efficiency of $50\%$ since there are quickly diminishing returns with this system.
-This means we chose $n_{strings} \approx 20$.
+We instead find it useful to look at the efficiency of these strings which we define as the fraction of strings that find unique saddles.
+This efficiency is plotted in Figure \ref{fig:MeanSadEff}.
+Choosing an efficiency of $50\%$ (half the maximum) would dictate $n_s = 20$.
 Our computing hardware has nodes with $12$ or $24$ cores, so we chose $n_{strings} = 24$ to take advantage of the parallelizability of the Hydra String Method.

 One may also apply an analysis that appeals to the underlying physics of the system to determine the number of extended strings.
 For example, in our future work with the Hydra String Method, we wish to find various transition paths the system might follow as it moves between minima.
 We predict the probability that the system moves through these saddles is related to the energy barrier between the minimum and the saddle.
 So, we may want to generate a plot of these energy barriers as a function of the number of strings extended as shown in Figure \ref{fig:AvgErgBar}.
 From this figure, we can see that the average energy barrier found levels off around $30$ or so extended strings.
 As before multiples of 12 are convenient so we might choose $n_{strings} = 36$ in this case.